-And they To chemical delivery modules that deliver precise amounts of gas and chemicals throughout the chip making process.
-Without these components it would be impossible to produce any chips...
+To chemical delivery modules that deliver precise amounts of gas and chemicals throughout the chip making process.
+Without these components, it would be impossible to produce any chips.

-And this company has been tasked by the top chip makers around the world to ensure that that no major accidents don’t shut down operations in their facilities.
+And top chipmakers around the world have tasked this company with ensuring that no major accidents shut down operations in their facilities.
 In short...
 This small company indirectly touches a massive share of the trillions of chips produced on this planet every year.
 The more chip factories that are built... the more this company can grow!